GabrielDiDomenico/GabrielDiDomenico/README.md

 Hi, my name is Gabriel Di Domenico and I'm a student at Federal University of Santa Maria.

-- 🎓 I’m currently working on PET-CC
+- 🎓 I’m currently working on SIS-Astros
-- :newspaper: I’m currently learning about Web development
+- :newspaper: I’m currently learning about Unity
 - 📫 How to reach me: gddomenico@inf.ufsm.br
 - :elephant: Fun fact: I... actually... like...
 PHP and JS Vanilla